vivo-archive/Tools/Connectors/PHPVIVO/README.txt

 Filename: getVIVOPersonData.php
 Purpose: Returns data from a person entity in VIVO that can then be formatted to fit a page style.
-Version: 1.0
+Version: 1.1

 Usage:

 This one is pretty straightforward.
 Include the file and pass it a string however you want.
-The string should be the last part of a VIVO person entity.
-For example, if the URI you wish to grab is "https://vivo.ufl.edu/display/n25562", then you would pass a string of "n25562".
+The string should be the link to a VIVO person entity.
+For example, if the URI you wish to grab is "https://vivo.ufl.edu/display/n25562", then you would pass a string of "https://vivo.ufl.edu/display/n25562".

 Example code follows: